kpx-dev/chatbot-workshop/content/rest-api/deploy-service.md

 aws s3api create-bucket --bucket chatbot-workshop-[your-username]
 ```

-1. Make sure you are in the **rest-api** directory
+1. Make sure you are in the **simple-api** directory
 ```
-cd ~/environment/lambda-example/rest-api/
+cd ~/environment/lambda-example/simple-api/
 ```

 1. Package the template.
 Don't forget to replace `chatbot-workshop-[your-username]` with your actual S3 bucket name.